 A sheriff officer may bring the police with them when they come to evict you.
-The police can't help the sheriff officer carry out the eviction, but they can arrest you if you break the law (for example, by causing a breach of the peace or attacking the sheriff officer).
+The police cannot help the sheriff officer carry out the eviction.
+But they can arrest you if you break the law.
+For example, by causing a breach of the peace or attacking the sheriff officer.

 Complaining about a sheriff officer

-If you think a sheriff officer behaved in an unreasonable way or did things they didn't have the power to do, you should first write to the officer or the firm that employs them and ask for an explanation.
+If you think a sheriff officer behaved in an unreasonable way or did things they did not have the power to do, you should first write to the officer or the firm that employs them and ask for an explanation.

-If you aren't happy with the reply (or you don't want to complain directly to the officer) you can make a written complaint to the Sheriff Principal, who can arrange for an investigation to be carried out.
+If you're unhappy with the reply (or you don't want to complain directly to the officer) you can make a written complaint to the Sheriff Principal.
+They can arrange to carry out an investigation.

 You can contact the Sheriff Principal through the sheriff clerk at your local sheriff court.